awsdocs/aws-control-tower-guide/doc_source/enable-controls-on-ou.md

 # Enable controls on an OU<a name="enable-controls-on-ou"></a>

-Most controls are enabled automatically according to an OU's configuration, and some controls can be enabled manually on your OUs\.
-The following procedure describes the steps for enabling controls on an OU\.
+Mandatory and inherited controls are enabled automatically according to an OU's configuration\.
+Optional controls can be enabled manually on your OUs, from the console, or by means of the [control APIs](https://docs.aws.amazon.com/controltower/latest/APIReference/Welcome.html)\.
+The following procedure describes the steps for enabling controls on an OU, from the console\.

 **Important**
 When you enable optional controls, AWS Control Tower creates and manages AWS resources in your accounts\.
 Do not modify or delete resources created by AWS Control Tower\.
 Doing so could result in the controls entering an unknown state\.

-**To enable controls in an OU**
+**To enable controls in an OU, from the console**

 1. Using a web browser, navigate to the AWS Control Tower console at [https://console\.aws\.amazon\.com/controltower](https://console.aws.amazon.com/controltower)\.